microsoft/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Monitor/walkthrough/challenge-0/solution.md

 ![Create LAW](./img/task_01.png)

+Q: What kind of resources have been deployed (IaaS, PaaS)?

+A: IaaS: VMs, VMSS PaaS: Application Gateway, Bastion Host

+Q: How would you monitor the resources?

+A: Log Analytics, Azure Monitor, Azure Diagnostics, Azure Metrics

+Q: What kind of logs and metrics have you in mind to monitor?

+A: Application logs, OS logs, Azure Diagnostics, Azure Metrics

+Q: How do I get informed about downtime and failures?

+A: Azure Monitor, Azure Alerts

 ## Task 2: Create Log Analytics workspace

 - *Create a Log Analytics workspace `law-microhack` in the same resource group as the other resources. **Use the same Azure region as the other resources.***